3L3SG/hello-rust/README.md

 ## Requirements ##

-Before starting :checkered_flag:, you need to have [Git](https://git-scm.com) installed.
+Before starting, you need to have [Git](https://git-scm.com) installed.

 ## Starting ##